Fischer-L/previewbox/README.md

   If the browser does not support the HTML5 sandbox, it would have no sandbox security effect, however, the preview feature would still exists.

 - Watch out the preview content you are looking at.
 Please make sure the link is clean and safe.
 This is one of the basic and the most effective way to load outside contents securely.

-## Remark
-- The styles of the preview box is calculated so that it appears in the right shape.
-If understand the source codes, please modify as your wish or please use the changeStyles method to alter the styles.